Judge orders US to stop expelling children who cross border

 Border agents have forced many people to return to Mexico right away, while detaining others in holding facilities or hotels, sometimes for days or weeks.
 Meanwhile, government-funded facilities meant to hold children while they are placed with sponsors have thousands of unused beds.

 Sullivan’s order bars only the expulsion of children who cross the border unaccompanied by a parent.
-The government has expelled more than 147,000 people since March, including adults, and parents and children traveling together.
+The government has expelled nearly 200,000 people since March, including adults, and parents and children traveling together.

 “This policy was sending thousands of young children back to danger without any hearing,” said Lee Gelernt, a lawyer for the American Civil Liberties Union.
 “Like so many other Trump administration policies, it was gratuitously cruel and unlawful.”